rinta-git/my-interview-prep/README.md

 ![Alt text](image-5.png)

-• Explain the purpose of justify-content and align-items in flexbox.
+• Explain the purpose of justify-content and align-items in flexbox.<br />

 To align items in the main axis, can use jstify-content:flex-start/flex-end/centre/space-between/space-around.
 The space-between equaly add space between the child divs and fill the container.
 The space-around add equal space between child also add calculate half of the space between the two child divs and add it to before first child div and after last child div.
 So there will be a gap between the container and the first and last child divs.

 ![Alt text](image-1.png)

 To align items in cross-axis, use align-items:flex-start/flex-end/centre/stretch/baseline.
-Stretch will tae up the entire cross axis for the child div.
+Stretch will take up the entire cross axis for the child div.
 Baseline, moves childs to up of the cross-axis.
 To manipulate one of the child divs, use align-self:flex-start/flex-end/centre/stretch/baseline.
 It affects only to that partiular div not every child div.

 ![Alt text](image-5.png)